WiIdNeo/DnD/Mechanics/Fighting/Fighting_TokenVariant.md

 > differences between combatants (e.g. a halfling aiming for a giant's eye)
 > may raise the difficulty or require a prior skill check.

-Reactions are now gated by the **Token pool**.
-Attack and defense are resolved as an **opposed roll** (Section 6) — both sides can spend tokens to buff their own die, alongside speed and attribute bonuses.

 ---

 ## 2. Attributes